 Once the majority of the salt has dissolved, rinse your completely thawed turkey and place it into the mixture.
-You want to make sure the bird is completely submersed.
-You can twist the garbage bag and then place a plate on top of the bird to add some weight to it in an attempt to keep it submersed.
-(I usually submerse the bird neck-side up.)
+You want to make sure the bird is completely submerged.
+You can twist the garbage bag and then place a plate on top of the bird to add some weight to it in an attempt to keep it submerged.
+(I usually submerge the bird neck-side up.)

 Once your brining time is up, remove the turkey from the mixture and dispose of it.
 Remember, you are working with foul so do what you can to keep things clean.
 Rinse the bird and put it out on some tin foil or a baking sheet so that you can apply the rub.
 Pat the bird dry.